cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

   * Temporary: use Sam's Club data - copy tables and data into database set B to play with it
   * Manual testing of Insight and Fileload on Stage-PHI (test branches from command line)
   * Upgrade EC2 hardware / instance type (is this even a GROWL/WOOF card?)

 ---
+## 20221207 - T4/WMT activities

+### What are the next actions?
+* Create new cards
+* Code review the code for needed changes (fileload, insight, etc)

+### Tasks to convert into new cards (GROWL or WOOF)
+* Test new databases MemberRepository_B and OutcomesIdentification_B (get more specific - test WHAT?)
+  * Reconcile tables (schemas, contents, etc) between A set (original) and B set (Walmart-specific)
+  * Reconcile stored procedures and other database objects between A set (original) and B set (Walmart-specific)
+* Develop scripts to rebuild tables and other database objects on MemberRepository_B and OutcomesIdentification_B
+* Test load sample file data (Walmart) into new "B" databases/tables (PUP_fileload)
+* Test run Insight process on data loaded in new "B" databases/tables (GR_Insight_Process)
+* Enable command line argument on fileload script(s) to select database set (A, B)
+* Enable command line argument on insight script(s) to select database set (A, B)

+### Questions and comments
+* What about tables that were created/loaded long ago and their origin is lost or unknown? i.e. look up tables, etc. Created with one-off manual commands and not repeatable migrations?
+* Flip side - what about no longer used tables? (left over, etc) ... can we purge them?
+* How do we duplicate a database?

+* Create some more cards this afternoon, flesh out the existing ones

+---
 # Appendix: Progress notes to VH